wix-incubator/wix-rest-docs/guides/DomainEvents.md

 # Webhook structure

 Wix exposes webhooks for standard create, update, and delete actions, and relevant additional actions.
-Most webhooks are organized in a standard format, as described below.
+Most webhooks are organized in a standardized format, as described below.
 Wix also has some legacy webhooks that don't comply with the standardized format.

+## Standardized webhooks

+The majority of webhooks exposed by Wix align with the standardized format described below.

 The data payload will include the following as an encoded JWT: